Ranga2904/Final_Nanodegree_Proj/README.md

-*NOTE:* This file is a template that you can use to create the README for your project.
-The *TODO* comments below will highlight the information you should be sure to include.

 # Predicting car mileage
 In this project, we will first compare the efficacy of AutoML vs HyperConfig tuning of a GradientBoostingRegressor in predicting car mileage given certain details about the car.
 We will then deploy the most accurate model.

 ## Project Set Up and Installation
 To set up this project in AzureML, please note the following: